Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Sunblock

-Protect yourself from the sun's heat with a sunblock such as the Neutrogena Ultra Sheer Dry-Touch Sunscreen or the Banana Boat Ultra Mist Sports Performance Broad Spectrum Sun Care Sunscreen Spray.
+Protect yourself from the sun's heat with a sunblock, such as Neutrogena Ultra Sheer Dry-Touch Sunscreen or Banana Boat Ultra Mist Sports Performance Broad Spectrum Sun Care Sunscreen Spray.

 Waterproof Notepad

-You might need help taking photos and other information through your iPad or smartphone during disasters.
+During disasters, you might need help taking photos and other information through your iPad or smartphone.
 Thus, it is crucial to always bring a waterproof notepad with you anywhere you go.
 You can grab this Aqua Note WaterProof NotePad and track landmarks, coordinates, and other information amidst disasters!

 Work Gloves